Phra Ruang: Recording

 The legend of Phra Ruang appears in multiple versions, including the Phra Ruang of Sawankhalok and the Phra Ruang of Lavo.
 He is referenced in numerous chronicles and oral histories such as the Northern Chronicles, Mon-Burmese Chronicles, the Testimony of the People of the Old Capital, the Chiang Mai Chronicle, and the Cambodian Royal Chronicles.
+Chusak Satienpattanodom notes that the Phra Ruang stories circulated orally and were set down only in the early Bangkok period, in the British Museum royal chronicle and the Phongsawadan Nuea.
+He treats them as secondary evidence needing corroboration from inscriptions or archaeology.
+He reads the Phongsawadan Nuea account of a rishi named Satchanalai gathering scattered villages into a town as a memory of how the settlement formed rather than as an event.